 The current code requires periodic declarations of an emergency to facilitate siting of some types of temporary shelter.
 What was initially viewed as a short term need for temporary shelters has become an ongoing need.
-The proposed codes would allow the quick opening of shelters through new procedures.
-Outdoor and mass shelters would be allowed for 180 days in certain zones and could be retained for longer periods through conditional use reviews.
-This is accomplished through changes in Chapters 33.296 and 33.815, and through an amendment to Title 15.
+The proposed codes would allow the quick opening of temporary shelters in temporary locations through new procedures.
+These shelters would be allowed to operate for 180 days, and in certain zones, could be retained for longer periods through base zone allowances or conditional use reviews.
+The changes described above are accomplished through amendments to Chapters 33.296 and 33.815, and through an amendment to Title 15.